Neshar

-Neshar (نشر, also Romanized as Nashar; also known as Nishār and Noh Shahreh) is a village in Gonbad Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 445, in 107 families.
+Neshar (نشر) (Note: Also romanized as Nashar; also known as Nishār and Noh Shahreh) is a village in Gonbad Rural District of the Central District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 445 in 107 households.
+The following census in 2011 counted 226 people in 66 households.
+The 2016 census measured the population of the village as 258 people in 75 households.